-Buying a reusable water bottle, like these cheap patterned bottles, or a travel coffee cup will make a massive difference.
+Buying a reusable water bottle like a travel coffee cup will make a massive difference.
 After the initial purchases, you'll be able to fill them up for free with tap water, or get small discounts off hot drinks at some chain coffee shops for using your own cup.

 Also, you can avoid food waste (and the extra cost of replacing out-of-date food) with some careful changes to how you buy and store food.
 Check out our tips on how to keep food fresh for longer as well as which foods should go in the fridge if you want them to last longer.

 It's also worth reading our guide on how to cut down on plastic and save money to see how our editor, Jess, got on when she tried the plastic-free challenge on a budget.